norc-heal/heal-data-pkg-guide/docs/schemas/md_data_dictionary_fields.md

     "Question text (if a survey)"
     ```

 - **`type`** *(string)*: A classification or category of a particular data element or property expected or allowed in the dataset.
 Must be one of: `["number", "integer", "string", "any", "boolean", "date", "datetime", "time", "year", "yearmonth", "duration", "geopoint"]`.
+For details and examples of each of these types see [here].
 - **`format`**: A format taken from one of the [frictionless specification](https://specs.frictionlessdata.io/) schemas.
 Each format is dependent on the `type` specified.
 For example: If `type` is "string", then see the String formats.
 If `type` is one of the date-like formats, then see Date formats.
-For technical details on how to populate this field see here.
+For format type details and examples and technical details on how to populate this field see [here].

 - **`constraints`** *(object)*
     - **`maxLength`** *(integer)*: Indicates the maximum length of an iterable (e.g., array, string, or